biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/channel.md

 # Channel

 A Channel is a communication mechanism.
+A User's available Channels determine how they can send and receive communications.

 The Channels supported are: